-The PMP test, like other standardized tests such as the SAT or ACT, does not have a "passing" score.
-Rather, the PMP test uses psychometrics and measures your performance against your peers (i.e. it's graded on a curve).
+The PMP exam, like other standardized tests such as the SAT or ACT, does not have a "passing" score.
+Rather, the PMP exam uses psychometrics and measures your performance against your peers (i.e. it's graded on a curve).
 Just like a university might only accept students in the top 70th percentile, PMI only passes students above a certain threshold.
 Unfortunately, PMI does not publish any scoring data, so there is only speculation about what the passing percentile is.

 With the exam score reflecting your work in relation to your peers, your training and preparedness for the PMP exam are of utmost importance.
 As such, a quality PMP certification course, such as the ones offered by Project Management Academy, is a great way to ensure your strong performance within your peer group, which is precisely what you will need to earn your PMP credential.